GenieFramework/Genie.jl/docs/src/tutorials/92--Deploying_Genie_Server_Apps_with_Nginx.md

 ## Prerequisites

 To expose the app over the internet, one needs access to a server.
-This can be a local machine or a cloud instance such as AWS EC2 or a Google Cloud Compute Engine for example).
+This can be a local machine or a cloud instance such as AWS EC2 or a Google Cloud Compute Engine for example.

 If using a local server, a static IP is needed to ensure continuous access to the app.
 Internet service provider generally charge a fee for such extra service.